osuosl/presentation-ganeticon2014/source/gwm.rst

 .. note::

-    Wizard:
+    :Wizard:
       - makes VM form a logical workflow
       - replaces very large, unmaintainable javascript
       - uses standard Django form wizard and methodology
       - easy to save as template

-    Bulk actions:
+    :Bulk actions:
       - ability to select multiple VMs for certain actions (not all implemented yet)

-    Visualization:
+    :Visualization:
       - GSOC project provides a javascript visualization of cluster - can be expanded into an admin interface

 Experimental Projects